Ontario Personal Injury Claims: What are My Rights?

 Every year in Ontario, tens of thousands of Ontarians suffer personal injuries as the result of motor-vehicle collisions, medical negligence, dangerous premises, defective products, and other causes.
 Unfortunately, not every injured Ontarian understands his or her legal rights in the context of a personal injury for which another person is at fault.

 Two of the most important rights that injured Ontarians enjoy are the rights to sue and have their legal claim adjudicated in court, and the right to recover damages from the person who caused their injuries, whether through a lawsuit or not.
-This post considers those two rights and some of the limitations that Ontario law places on them.

-The Right to Sue for Personal-Injury Claims in Ontario
+The Right to Sue for Personal Injury Claims in Ontario

-Ontario courts recognize several different types of personal-injury causes of action.
+Ontario courts recognize several different types of personal injury causes of action.
 A cause of action is a specific kind of legal claim with its own set of facts that, if proven, entitle the plaintiff to recovery in court.
 Some common causes of action include:

 - Automobile accidents caused by a driver’s negligence

 - Premises-liability claims (which include slip-and-fall and trip-and-fall claims)

 - Wrongful death